-- 1. Very large online platforms shall be subject, at their own expense and at least once a year, to independent audits to assess compliance with the following: - (a) the obligations set out in Chapter III; - (b) any commitments undertaken pursuant to the codes of conduct referred to in Articles 35 and 36 and the crisis protocols referred to in Article 37. - 2.
-Audits performed pursuant to paragraph 1 shall be performed by organisations or associations which have been constituted in accordance with the law of a Member State and organisations which: - (a) are independent from the very large online platform concerned and have not provided any service other than audits or relevant ancillary services to that platform in the previous 12 months; - (b) have proven expertise in the area of risk management, technical competence and capabilities;

-- (c) have proven objectivity and professional ethics, based in particular on adherence to codes of practice or appropriate standards; - (ca) have not audited the very large online platform concerned for more than three consecutive years. - 3.
+- 1. Very large online platforms shall be subject, at their own expense and at least once a year, to audits to assess compliance with the following: - (a) the obligations set out in Chapter III; - (b) any commitments undertaken pursuant to the codes of conduct referred to in Articles 35 and 36 and the crisis protocols referred to in Article 37. - 2.
+Audits performed pursuant to paragraph 1 shall be performed by organisations which: - (a) are independent from the very large online platform concerned; - (b) have proven expertise in the area of risk management, technical competence and capabilities; - (c) have proven objectivity and professional ethics, based in particular on adherence to codes of practice or appropriate standards. - 3.
 The organisations that perform the audits shall establish an audit report for each audit.
-The report shall be in writing and include at least the following: - (a) the name, address and the point of contact of the very large online platform subject to the audit and the period covered; - (b) the name and address of the organisation performing the audit; - (c) a description of the specific elements audited, and the methodology applied; - (d) a description of the main findings drawn from the audit; - (e) an audit opinion on whether the very large online platform subject to the audit complied with the obligations and with the commitments referred to in paragraph 1, either positive, positive with comments or negative; - (f) where the audit opinion is negative not positive, operational recommendations on specific measures to achieve compliance and risk-based remediation timelines, with a focus on rectifying issues that have the potential to cause most harm to users of the service as a priority; - (fa) where the organisation that performs the audit does not have enough information to conclude the audit opinion due to the novelty of the issues audited, a relevant disclaimer. - 4.
-Very large online platforms receiving an audit report that contains evidence that the platform is not properly assessing or mitigating such risks systemic risks stemming from the functioning and use made of their services in the Union not positive shall take due account of any operational recommendations addressed to them with a view to take the necessary measures to implement them.
+The report shall be in writing and include at least the following: - (a) the name, address and the point of contact of the very large online platform subject to the audit and the period covered; - (b) the name and address of the organisation performing the audit; - (c) a description of the specific elements audited, and the methodology applied; - (d) a description of the main findings drawn from the audit; - (e) an audit opinion on whether the very large online platform subject to the audit complied with the obligations and with the commitments referred to in paragraph 1, either positive, positive with comments or negative; - (f) where the audit opinion is not positive, operational recommendations on specific measures to achieve compliance. - 4.
+Very large online platforms receiving an audit report that is not positive shall take due account of any operational recommendations addressed to them with a view to take the necessary measures to implement them.
 They shall, within one month from receiving those recommendations, adopt an audit implementation report setting out those measures.
-Where they do not implement the operational recommendations, they shall justify in the audit implementation report the reasons for not doing so and set out any alternative measures they may have taken to address any instances of noncompliance identified. - 4a.
-Digital Services Coordinators shall provide very large online platforms under their jurisdiction with an annual audit plan outlining the key areas of focus for the upcoming audit cycle. - 4b.
-The audits shall be submitted to Digital Services Coordinators, European Union Agency for Fundamental Rights and to the Commission.
-Summary of audit findings, not including sensitive information, shall be made public.
-Digital Services Coordinators, European Union Agency for Fundamental Rights and the Commission may provide a public comment on the audits.
+Where they do not implement the operational recommendations, they shall justify in the audit implementation report the reasons for not doing so and set out any alternative measures they may have taken to address any instances of non-compliance identified.

-Article 29 Recommender systems
+Recommender systems

-1. Very large online platforms shall not make the recipients of their services subject to recommender system based on profiling, unless the recipient of the service has expressed a freely given, specific, informed and unambiguous consent.
-Very large online platforms that use recommender systems shall set out in their terms and conditions, in a clear, accessible and easily comprehensible manner, the main technical parameters used in their recommender systems, and they shall provide options for the recipients of the service to modify or influence those main technical parameters that they shall make available, including at least one option which is not based on profiling, within the meaning of Article 4 (4) of Regulation (EU) 2016/679, and, where possible, keep a log of the significant changes implemented to the recommender system.
+1. Very large online platforms that use recommender systems shall set out in their terms and conditions, in a clear, accessible and easily comprehensible manner, the main parameters used in their recommender systems, as well as any options for the recipients of the service to modify or influence those main parameters that they may have made available, including at least one option which is not based on profiling, within the meaning of Article 4 (4) of Regulation (EU) 2016/679.